line/centraldogma/site/src/sphinx/auth.rst

 If the secret of a token is leaked, the token creator or a system administrator can regenerate the secret with the ``Regenerate secret`` button of the web UI or ``POST /api/v1/appIdentities/{appId}/secret``.
-The old secret is revoked immediately and a newly-generated secret is issued to the same application ID, so the roles and permissions granted to the token are preserved.
+The old secret is revoked and a newly-generated secret is issued to the same application ID, so the roles and permissions granted to the token are preserved.
+Note that it may take a short time for the revocation to be propagated to the authorization cache of each server.

 There are two levels of a token, which are ``System Admin`` and ``User``. ``System Admin`` level token can be created by only the system administrators.
 A client who sends a request with the token is allowed to access